SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/minute-volume.md

    | sort by datasize desc
    | limit 1
    ```
-1. Keep this value and add a 10% to 15% buffer while setting up Minute Volume Ingest Budgets.
+1. Keep this value and add a 10% to 15% buffer while setting up **Minute Volume** ingest budgets.
-1. Complete Ingest Budget Setup.
+1. Complete ingest budget setup.
 1. Set up saved searches on events when ingest budget threshold is breached.